joigno/hashhunt/README.md

-# python-searchengine
+# hashhunt

 Simple search engine implementation in Python for illustrative purposes to go with [this blog post](https://bart.degoe.de/building-a-full-text-search-engine-150-lines-of-code/).
+Persists in disk with local files.

 ## Requirements